m0rph-1/m0rph-1.github.io/_posts/2019-09-30-AbsoZeds-Mumbai-SEO.md

 ![screenshot](/assets/images/mumbai_nginx.PNG)

-Something very interesting to note here is that there is a .bashrc file and .ssh folder in the web directory, indicating that ngninx is running its web path from the home directory of its user.
+Something very interesting to note here is that there is a .bashrc file and .ssh folder in the web directory, indicating that nginx is running its web path from the home directory of its user.
 This isn't a good way to setup a web server, so let's dig into what's in the .bashrc.

 ```bash
 wget http://10.10.10.13:8000/.bashrc